Will it be too aggressive?

-The answer here is that yes, you can!
-You don’t have to sacrifice any of you in order to practice martial arts.
+The answer to that last question is: yes, you CAN do it!
+You don’t have to sacrifice any of you in order to practice a martial art like Taekwondo.
+Girls, women, mums…you CAN learn a martial art.

 Girls, women, mums….you can learn a martial art.